nenjordi/notmuch-notifier/Readme.md

 * time is the default time to show nofitications
 * app is the app name to send to libnotify2
 * summary_length is the ammount of bytes of the body to be shown in the notification
+* display is the environment variable DISPLAY value to be set